Greek chicken salad is one of those (believe it or not) low carb salads that’s so full of flavor, you forget its actually good for you!

 The Dressing + Marinade – I prefer to use extra virgin olive oil (EVOO) for this Mediterranean chicken marinade and dressing, but it isn’t necessary.
 EVOO is made from cold-pressed olives using minimal amounts of heat and no chemicals so it retains more of its nutrients.
 It also has a light and lively flavor compared to other oils.

 The Chicken – We’ll be marinated and baking our own chicken for this salad.
 If you’d like to save some time, you can always use pre-cooked or leftover chicken.

 I love turning this one into a rotisserie chicken salad when we have a rotisserie hanging around.
 You can also make a canned chicken salad, although (texturally) I prefer to reserve canned chicken for cream-based salads.

-The Veggies – We’ll be tossing in all the classic Greek low carb vegetables: tomatoes, cucumbers, red onions, and olives.
+The Veggies – We’ll be tossing in all the classic Greek keto vegetables: tomatoes, cucumbers, red onions, and olives.
 If you prefer other veggies feel free to add them into the mix.